- Student Incubator

 RIT's Innovation Council is a central organizational component to the Simone Center.
 It is comprised of university-wide faculty and staff.
 The principal reason is to provide guidance to the Simone Center in how to advance its core objective of promoting multidisciplinary innovation and entrepreneurship projects.
 Other important reasons include understanding the existing capacity and needs of particular academic programs and establishing contact and information points within the colleges.

-Richard DeMartino holds the Albert J. Simone Endowed Chair for Innovation and Entrepreneurship and is Associate Professor at the Saunders College of Business at Rochester Institute of Technology (RIT).
+Richard DeMartino holds the Albert J. Simone Endowed Chair for Innovation and Entrepreneurship at Rochester Institute of Technology (RIT).
 He also serves as the director the Simone Center for Innovation and Entrepreneurship, which promotes innovation and entrepreneurship education and activity throughout the RIT community.